A thread dump is a list of all the Java threads that are currently active in a Java Virtual Machine (JVM).

 If you are unable to install psexec on the server, then you can create a .bat file containing the command and run it using the Windows task scheduler (as a different user).

-- Sometimes it is necessary to add the option -J-d64 on 64 bit systems, for example:
+- If the java process isn't responding, then it can sometimes help to use the option -J-d64 (on 64 bit systems), for example:

 jstack -J-d64 -l <pid> >> threaddumps.log